dustinjack99/ex-orb/README.md

 # ExOrb

+## future devNote - look into leaflet.js if you don't build the gamemap yourself

 Exoplanet App that visualizes known exoplanets, where they are in space, and what their conditions are like.

 This app is built to learn how to use and master Angular, TypeScript, and eventually learning how to